 Proposer shall submit with its price proposal a bid bond in the amount of at least 5% of the amount of the price proposal.
 Pass through costs are not included.
 The Contract sum respective to the bonding must include staff and labor costs for operations.

 Corporate guarantees will not be acceptable in lieu of bonds.
-The form of the bid bond shall be as set forth in the Contract Documents.

 4.3.8 No Pricing for ETC Protocol Integration